COVID-19 Safety protocol: Last Updated 1 Nov 2020

 a) Clients will step back at least 2 metres from the door once they have texted the associate to signal their arrival (rather than ringing the doorbell).
 Should the client forget and ring the doorbell, please sanitise it.

-b) Associates will open the front door fully and step back to allow the client to cross the threshold safely
+b) Associates will open the front door fully and step back to allow the client to cross the threshold safely, then wipe the door handles as door is closed.

 c) The clinic door will already be open, and the client is to walk directly into the clinic (without touching anything) and sit in the client chair (associates: please let new clients know in advance which seat to use).